 Pittsburgh is a large city located in the state of Pennsylvania.
 With a population of 300,286 people and 191 constituent neighborhoods, Pittsburgh is the second largest community in Pennsylvania.
-Much of the housing stock in Pittsburgh was built prior to World War II, making it one of the older and more historic cities in the country.
+Pittsburgh has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Pittsburgh is a decidedly white-collar city, with fully 87.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pittsburgh is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Pittsburgh who work in office and administrative support (10.74%), management occupations (9.28%), and healthcare (8.29%).

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.